 I though figure 1 was a creative way to illustrate the various result patterns -- by reading through the figure legend in conjunction with the graphs, I got a much clearer appreciation than just from reading the text.
 I also like figure 3.
 Minor wording choice, line 283: "we identified a significant increase in the resistance of wild tomato in comparison to domesticated tomato".
 The resistance was GREATER in wild, but it did not INCREASE (which implies a change).
-It may be OK to say "observe the expected decreased resistance in domesticated tomato" because the domesticates come from wild, but they didn't really come from these particular wild genotypes, and so even here the increase/decrease wording is troubling. <Response>
+It may be OK to say "observe the expected decreased resistance in domesticated tomato" because the domesticates come from wild, but they didn't really come from these particular wild genotypes, and so even here the increase/decrease wording is troubling. <Response> We agree that increase implies either time or a specific baseline.
+We have changed this to significantly greater to remove both connotations: “In our analysis, we identified a significantly greater, 18%, resistance of wild tomato in comparison to domesticated tomato across the population of B. cinerea isolates (Figure 2 and 3, Table 1, Figure S1)”.

 Another minor wording thought on the section title "Pathogen Specialization to Host Variation" This section is quite strong and interesting -- I liked the approaches to looking at subsets to address specific questions.
 But I do not quite think the title is appropriate to the results, because the specialization is not to variation -- but rather there is specialization to genotypes within the host variation (host x pathogen genotypic interactions).
-I think the idea of "specialization TO host variation" is intriguing, but that is not quite what is being addressed here. <Response>
+I think the idea of "specialization TO host variation" is intriguing, but that is not quite what is being addressed here. <Response> We agree with the reviewer that we’d actually have to measure the CV of virulence across a specific host species population and assess that to get at specialization to host variation.
+We have changed this to “Host Genotype” to better reflect what is being discussed.

 Although I just said I like this approach of subsetting the data to address specific questions, I am just a bit uncomfortable with using 2/97 isolates that have statistically significantly different patterns from others as a strong basis for analysis of effect of domestication.
 Since so much of the story here is about the great variation, even with FDR correction, it seems likely to find isolates that represent nearly any desired pattern.
 I do not necessarily doubt the interpretation, I am just leary of the use of a couple unusual strains to make central points.
-Perhaps a bit more attention to caveats would be helpful. <Response>
+Perhaps a bit more attention to caveats would be helpful. <Response> We have reworked this section to make it clearer that two isolates show explicit domestication sensitivity and that the broader collection shows more evidence of general sensitivity to genetic variation in the host using the Rank tests.
+In the discussion, we worked to make it clear that the majority of our evidence on a potential domestication interaction are predominantly built on the GWA results that were consistent across methodology.
+We hope that this provides the proper level of caveating.